Grey Ruegamer

 Christopher Grey Ruegamer [ROO-gah-mer] (born June 1, 1976) is an American former professional football player who was a center, and currently is the director of player engagement for the Green Bay Packers of the National Football League (NFL).
 He played college football for the Arizona State Sun Devils and was selected by the Miami Dolphins in the third round of the 1999 NFL draft.

 Ruegamer was also a member of the Pittsburgh Steelers, New England Patriots, Green Bay Packers, New York Giants and Seattle Seahawks.
 He has earned two Super Bowl rings in his career, with the Patriots in Super Bowl XXXVI and with the Giants in Super Bowl XLII.

-Early life

-Ruegamer attended Bishop Gorman High School in Las Vegas, Nevada and won three varsity letters each in football and track and field and twice in wrestling.

 College career

 Ruegamer played college football at Arizona State University, where he was a four-year starter.
 Ruegamer played for the Sun Devils in the 1997 Rose Bowl.